anegostudios/vssurvivalmod/README.md

 You may read it, learn from it, and use it as a basis for mods of the game Vintage Story, but your mod should be made of at least 50% of your original work, measured by lines of code.
 In other words, please don't distribute just slightly modified versions of this as your own mod.

+Anyhow, in case of doubt, do ask the Vintage Story Team on our official Forums or Discord.
+Enjoy! <3